Blotre/blotre/README.md

 # API
 Hey you!
 You, the github lurking developer with the hot new app.
 Yeah you!
 We love you.
+A lot.

 Developers are what make Blot're great.
-So, to show our wholehearted love, here's some intuitive and powerful APIs for you to integrate into your application.
+So, to show our wholehearted love, we've build an intuitive and powerful set of APIs for you to integrate into your application.
 Hook your app up the the color graph today.

 Check out [our documentation](https://github.com/mattbierner/blotre/wiki/Api) to get started.